goderich/dissertation/dissertation.md

 Another aberrant form is Plngawan *tinun* 'to weave (PV)' and C'uli' *tənwan* 'to weave (LV)'.^[C'uli' also has *tənunan* 'to weave (LV)', which is a reflex of the Proto-Atayal female register form \*tinun*an*.
 It preserved the male register form with no difference in meaning, but only in the Locative Voice.]
 These are cognate with the Matu'uwal male register form *tinuqun* 'to weave (PV)', but both Plngawan and C'uli' have unexpected vowel coalescence in suffixed forms.
 We can use Matu'uwal evidence to reconstruct Proto-Atayal \*tinuqun 'to weave (PV)' or \*tinuqan 'to weave (LV)' for the male register form.
 In both Plngawan and C'uli', vowel coalescence does not normally occur across a historical \*q: cf. Proto-Atayal \*suq*un* 'to finish, to end (PV)' > Plngawan and C'uli' *suʔun* (not \*\*sun).
 The reflex with vowel coalescence in both Plngawan and C'uli' thus means that either they share an irregularity, or they innovated a different male register form with a final glottal stop, which did allow vowel coalescence to occur.
 S'uli' and Matu'aw only have reflexes of the Proto-Atayal female register form \*tinun*un*, and cannot be used for additional evidence here.

+The Plngawan, S'uli', and Matu'aw reflexes of suffixed forms of the verb 'to close' point to a non-alternating \*u in the final syllable of the root.
+This contrasts with cognates in other dialects, where the vowel becomes \*ə after suffixation (see @sec:historical-schwa-alternations for more on this alternation).
+Compare Matu'aw *ʔalwan*, S'uli' *ʔəlwan*, and Plngawan *ʔulon* with Matu'uwal *qalʔan*, Squliq and Skikun *qələʔi* (subjunctive *-i*), Klesan *ləʔan*, all meaning 'to close (LV)'.
+(I reconstruct Proto-Atayal \*qələʔan 'to close (LV)' based on these and the Actor Voice reflexes).
+Matu'aw, S'uli', and Plngawan point to an underlying /u/ vowel, which gets glided in the former two and coalesced in the latter (vowel coalescence is discussed in @sec:vowel-coalescence).
+On the other hand, Squliq, Skikun, and Klesan do not undergo vowel coalescence because underlying /ə/ does not trigger it, and thus the root-final glottal stop is preserved in these dialects.
+Matu'uwal does not have vowel coalescence as a phenomenon, but the form *qalʔan* 'to close (LV)' shows an alternating vowel in the root, which is regularly deleted in this environment (see @sec:historical-schwa-alternations for an explanation of this vowel alternation in Matu'uwal).

 #### Shared innovations between S'uli', Matu'aw and Klesan {#sec:shared-innovations-su-kl}

 Klesan shares additional innovations with S'uli' and Matu'aw that Plngawan does not.
 These include male register forms not attested in other dialects, lexical innovations, semantic shifts, and aberrations in inherited etyma, all presented together in @tbl:innovations-su-kl.
 As before, S'uli' stands in for Matu'aw as well, and Matu'aw cognates are given where no S'uli' data is available.